STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 3. The MPS addresses your current audience, not the original audience.

-For example, recently I preached on “The Need to Pray For Spiritual Needs” from Ephesians 1:15-23.
+For example, I recently preached “The Need to Pray For Spiritual Needs” from Ephesians 1:15-23.
 My MPS did not include the four spiritual needs Paul prayed for in the text.
 This robs the sermon of suspense.
 This is, however, in opposition to the teaching adage: “Tell them what you are going to tell them.
 Tell them.
 Tell them what you just told them.”
 For variety's sake, you can follow the adage.

 1. Choose your text and meditate on it